estebanpw/chromeister/README.md

 	git clone https://github.com/estebanpw/gecko

 4. Switch branch to the one named "inmemory_guided_chrom" and compile it.
-To do so, issue the following commands: cd gecko git checkout inmemory_guided_chrom make all -C src
+To do so, issue the following command:

+	cd gecko && git checkout inmemory_guided_chrom && make all -C src

 5. Now run the script "guidefastas" in the bin folder.
 See below: